-Because of the widespread use of cigarettes, it can be difficult to spot an actual addiction to nicotine.
+Because of the widespread use of cigarettes, chewing tobacco, and snuff, it can be difficult to spot an actual addiction to nicotine.

 In 2011, 26.5 percent of the U.S. population aged 12 and older said they had used a tobacco product at least once in the month before being interviewed.

 Many of these people have a nicotine addiction and are in denial.
 They may be social smokers who only use tobacco while they are out with friends, or they may be smokers who believe they can quit when they are ready.
 Recognizing the signs of an addiction to nicotine is important to overcoming denial and getting over the addiction.

 - Requiring more tobacco to feel satisfaction